Parendi: Thousand-Way Parallel RTL Simulation: Graphcore IPU

-A Graphcore IPU consists of 1472 tiles (physical cores) interconnected by a high-bandwidth network on the chip (the IPU exchange) with an 11~TiB/s all-to-all bandwidth~\cite{graphcore}.
-The IPU is a multiple-instruction, multi-data (MIMD) architecture where each tile runs an independent instruction stream.
-This sets the IPU apart from SIMD or SIMT GPUs, where groups of threads (warps) execute the same instruction on different data.
-Furthermore, the IPU is a message-passing machine, where tiles can only access their own private memories and must explicitly communicate through the exchange fabric.
-The total on-chip memory in an IPU is about 900~MiB, with each tile having direct access to 624~KiB.
+A Graphcore IPU is a single package containing 1472 tiles (physical cores) connected by a high-bandwidth network (IPU exchange) with 11~TiB/s all-to-all bandwidth~\cite{graphcore}.
+The IPU is a multiple-instruction, multi-data (MIMD) architecture in which each tile runs an independent instruction stream.
+By contrast, GPUs use SIMD or SIMT execution, where groups of threads (Warps) simultaneously execute the same instruction on different data.
+The IPU is a message-passing machine.
+Each tile can only access its private memory and must explicitly communicate through the exchange fabric.
+An IPU has a total on-chip memory of approximately 900~MiB, with each tile having exclusive access to 624~KiB.

-\figRef{graphcore_ipu} shows a Graphcore M2000 IPU server.
-The M2000 is a 1U server with 4 IPUs, connected via a dedicated 320~GiB/s on-board exchange fabric, totaling 5888 independent tiles.
-Multiple M2000 boards may also be connected to form systems of 16 or 64 IPUs with dedicated networking.
-This work uses a single M2000 board as the compilation target.
+\figRef{graphcore_ipu} displays a Graphcore M2000 IPU server, a 1U unit housing 4 IPUs with a 320~GiB/s exchange fabric, totaling 5888 tiles.
+Systems can scale to 16 or 64 IPUs using multiple boards.
+Our study utilized a single board.

-An IPU system (with any number of IPUs) is programmed using the bulk-synchronous parallel (\textbf{BSP})~\cite{valiant_bridging_1990} programming model in C++, with the \emph{poplar} SDK and \emph{popc}, a clang-based C++ compiler.
-The next section describes BSP and shows how to apply this execution model to RTL simulation.
-The IPU \emph{natively} supports BSP communication and synchronization, which enables efficient fine-grained parallelism.
+An IPU system (with any number of IPUs) is programmed in C++ using the bulk synchronous parallel (\textbf{BSP})~\cite{valiant_bridging_1990} programming model, supported by the \emph{poplar} SDK~\cite{poplar_sdk} and clang-based C++ compiler \emph{popc}.
+The IPU directly supports BSP communication and synchronization.
+The following section describes BSP and how to apply it to RTL simulation.